WYDOT Administers a Wide Range of Transportation Functions

 WYDOT Executive Staff Members

-Overall leadership for WYDOT is provided by Director Bill Panos and his executive staff team who administer eight organizations: Gregg Fredrick (Chief Engineer), Christine Yaffa (Aeronautics - Interim), Dennis Byrne (Chief Financial Officer), Keith Fulton (Engineering and Planning), Mark Gillett (Operations), Pat Lewis (Chief Technology Officer), Col. Kebin Haller (Highway Patrol) and Taylor Rossetti (Support Services).
+Overall leadership for WYDOT is provided by Director Bill Panos and his executive staff team who administer eight organizations: Gregg Fredrick (Chief Engineer), Amy Surdam (Aeronautics), Dennis Byrne (Chief Financial Officer), Keith Fulton (Engineering and Planning), Mark Gillett (Operations), Pat Lewis (Chief Technology Officer), Col. Kebin Haller (Highway Patrol) and Taylor Rossetti (Support Services).